Healthy Homes Assessment Mohaka

 building insulation inspection

-A cozy dry house is a healthy house
+A warm dry house is a healthy house

 Insulation Mohaka

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

 Mohaka Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection